James Porter (New York politician)

 James Porter (April 18, 1787 – February 7, 1839) was a United States representative from New York.
 He was born in Williamstown, Massachusetts on April 18, 1787.
-He graduated from Williams College in 1810, studied law, was admitted to the bar and commenced practice in Skaneateles, New York.
+He graduated from Williams College in 1810, studied law, was admitted to the bar, and commenced practice in Skaneateles, New York.

-Porter was a member of the New York State Assembly, and was elected as a Democratic-Republican to the Fifteenth Congress (March 4, 1817 – March 3, 1819).
-He was not a candidate for renomination, and resumed the practice of law.
-He served as surrogate of Onondaga County, then moved to Albany and served as register of the court of chancery until his death there February 7, 1839.
+Porter was a member of the New York State Assembly and was elected as a Democratic-Republican to the Fifteenth Congress (March 4, 1817 – March 3, 1819).
+He was not a candidate for renomination and resumed the practice of law.
+He served as a surrogate of Onondaga County, then moved to Albany and served as a register of the court of chancery until his death there on February 7, 1839.
 His interment was in Greenwood Cemetery in Brooklyn, New York.